 Nature’s main question was whether there were any aspects from outside of science that may help scientists to improve their leadership skills.
 The answers were as multifaceted as were the backgrounds of the respective experts.

 Peter Hirst, from the Massachusetts Institute of Technology (MIT) Sloan School of Management in Cambridge, M.A., recommended treating any research project similarly to a business in keeping track of resources and monitoring its impact.
 In his approach, managing tools developed for the purposes of the industry are applied in order to optimize the output of research projects.

 Sen Sendjaya from the Swinburne University of Technology in Melbourne, Australia, on the other hand, teaches an approach called servant leadership.
 His focus is on the optimal development of the followers of the team leader, putting their needs above those of the leader.
 This approach is supposed to work particularly well in science, as scientists tend to be creative, autonomously working and thinking people with whom the classical hierarchic approach might not work very well.

-Ken Ingram, head of practice at Roffey Park Institute, a leadership-development organization in Horsham, UK, pointed out that especially people achieving a leadership position due to their superior expert knowledge tend to feel insecure with the “ambiguous nature of managing people”, and need help in accepting these key aspects of their new job.
+Ken Ingram, head of practice at Roffey Park Institute, a leadership development organization in Horsham, UK, pointed out that especially those people who have achieved a leadership position due to their superior expert knowledge tend to feel insecure with the “ambiguous nature of managing people”, and need help in accepting these key aspects of their new job.

-In conclusion, there are many different ways by which a PI might improve leadership-related skills and become a better team leader, and scientists should check out their university for respective programs or ask for fundings for applying to external workshops.
-The complete article, including links to several leadership programs exclusively tailored to the need of scientists (hfp consulting included), can be found under nature.com
+In conclusion, there are many different ways by which a PI might improve leadership related skills and become a better team leader, and scientists should check out their university for respective programmes or ask for funding for applying to external workshops.
+The complete article, including links to several leadership programmes exclusively tailored to the need of scientists (hfp consulting included), can be found under nature.com

 - Roberta Kwok: How lab heads can learn to lead.
 Nature 557, 457–459 (2018)